keboola/connection-docs/tutorial/onboarding/cheat-sheet/index.md

 **Scheduling:** Commonly, flows are set to run at specific times.
 To avoid busy periods in a shared environment, consider scheduling slightly off-peak, like at 0:15 am, for smoother execution.

-**Triggers:** Set flows to automatically start when certain Storage tables are updated, ideal for managing dependencies across projects.
+**Triggers:** Set flows to automatically start when certain Storage tables are updated, which is ideal for managing dependencies across projects.
 This ensures your projects stay in sync and run efficiently.

 ## Data Writing Considerations
 Writing data to a destination shares some common practices with data extraction, such as [using the right credentials](#user-credentials),